bpucker/MYB_annotator/README.md

 `--raxml` specifies the full path to [RAxML](https://doi.org/10.1093/bioinformatics/btz305).

 `--simcutp` specifies the minimal similarity of BLASTp hits to be considered in the initial identification of MYB candidates.
-Default: 0.8 (80%).
+Default: 60.0 (60% similarity).

 `--poscutp` specifies the maximal number of hits (possibilities) per bait sequence in the BLASTp analysis.
 Default: 100.